mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/MySQL/index.md

 The MySQL database server is a popular database used on production servers.
 An installation of MySQL is installed on your computer by MAMP PRO.

+*  **Activate MySQL server**

+When activated MySQL server will automatically start when the Servers button is pressed.

+---

 ![MAMP](MySQL.png)